MicrosoftDocs/minecraft-creator/creator/Documents/StructureBlocksTutorial.md

 ms.service: minecraft-bedrock-edition
 ---

-# SCreate a Village with Structure Blocks
+# Create a Village with Structure Blocks

 For this tutorial, we're going to use structure blocks and the command `/structure` to create a village and load in an epic statue one block at a time.